Helpful Resources for Human Trafficking Victims

 Resources for Victims and Survivors

-Survivors of human trafficking can face serious challenges when escaping exploitation and rebuilding their lives.
-To rebuild their lives, they often need access to safe housing, legal aid, medical care, and trauma counseling.
+Survivors of human trafficking can face serious challenges both in escaping exploitation and rebuilding their lives.
+As they work to reintegrate into society, they often need access to safe housing, legal aid, medical care, and trauma counseling.

 Below, we provide a list of organizations that provide shelters, case management, legal assistance, medical support, and therapy for trafficking survivors.
 These resources can help survivors find safety, stability, and the support they need to heal and move forward.